To read the texts click on the texts:Ezekiel 24:15-24; Mt 19:16-22

-However, the rich young man was not able to say YES to the call of Jesus not merely because he was a man of great wealth, but rather because instead of possessing wealth, he let wealth possess him.
+However, he was not able to say YES to the call of Jesus not merely because he was a man of great wealth, but rather because instead of possessing wealth, he let wealth possess him.
 This “being possessed”, did not leave him free, and consequently, he was unable to make a free choice.

 We are living in a world in which it is easy to get so taken up with material things that we lose sight of everything and everyone else.
 We can if are not careful make the acquisition of things an end in itself.